Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 Bemer Nasa Agreement

-The Bemer Nasa agreement is a popular point of marketing for the Bemer brand, so we took time to look into exactly what it means.
+The Bemer Nasa agreement is a popular point of marketing for the Bemer brand, so I wanted to find out more about it.

 Nasa often engages in partnerships with external entities, contractors, academia, public, and other stakeholders.

-What we could find were previous lists of Active Space Agreements which were current as of March 31, 2018, September 30, 2019, and June 30, 2020 (linked below); each listing the starting of the agreement with Bemer as March 12, 2015 and the most recent listing the expiration as March 12, 2021.
+What I had found when previously keeping this page up to date over the last few years were lists of Active Space Agreements that were current back in March 31, 2018, September 30, 2019, and June 30, 2020; each listing the starting of the agreement with Bemer as March 12, 2015 and the most recent listing the expiration as March 12, 2021.

 Domestic Space Act Agreements – Current